 - Lost earning capacity if their injuries prevent them from working or limit the types of jobs that they can do

 - Property damages

 Special Procedures You Must Follow When Settling Your Child’s Claim

-	If you must file a claim for your child with the negligent driver’s

-	insurance company for compensation for their injuries, you will need to

-	follow special rules when settling their claim.
-You will need to obtain

-	court approval of the settlement.
-There are separate procedures that must be

-	complied with when a case settled out of court or after a lawsuit is filed.
+If you must file a claim for your child with the negligent driver’s insurance company for compensation for their injuries, you will need to follow special rules when settling their claim.
+You will need to obtain court approval of the settlement.
+There are separate procedures that must be complied with when a case is settled out of court or after a lawsuit is filed.

-	In addition, the court will set rules on where your child’s settlement

-	proceeds can be held and when you are permitted to spend the money on their

-	behalf before they turn 18 years old.
-In many cases, you would need to seek

-	court permission before withdrawing any money from your child’s account.
+In addition, the court will set rules on where your child’s settlement proceeds can be held and when you are permitted to spend the money on their behalf before they turn 18 years old.
+In many cases, you would need to seek court permission before withdrawing any money from your child’s account.

 Was your child injured in a pedestrian collision?
-You need the help of an

-	experienced pedestrian accident lawyer to prove the driver’s liability and

-	to fight with their insurance company for the compensation your child

-	deserves.
-To learn how I can help, call my San Diego office or start a live

-	chat to schedule your free, no-obligation consultation today.
+You need the help of an experienced San Diego pedestrian accident lawyer to prove the driver’s liability and to fight with their insurance company for the compensation your child deserves.
+To learn how I can help, call my San Diego office or start a live chat to schedule your free, no-obligation consultation today.